rouzbehy/house_prices/readme.md

-# House Prices in Akron, Iowa
+# House Prices in Ames, Iowa

 My tiny repo for the House Prices competition on Kaggle.
 As always, I prefer to build on what others have done when it comes to ideas for data cleaning and preparation.
 Then I look into creating a couple of different models to train and test on the data.